Things to do in Porthmadog, Gwynedd

 This area is a rich feeding ground for migrating and local sea birds including oystercatchers, redshanks and curlews.

-The Ffestiniog Railway is a well-known local attraction but it was actually built in 1836 to transport slate from nearby quarries to the flourishing port.
+The Ffestiniog Railway is a well-known local attraction but it was actually built in 1836 to transport slate from nearby quarries to the flourishing port.19th century.

 Present Day Porthmadog